-Famous Winery in the South African wine field Constantia (see history there in detail).
-It was the core of the governor's original Constantia farm Simon van der Stel (1639-1712).
-After his death, the property was transferred to the three parts Groot Constantia, Little Constantia and Bergvliet (today Buitenverwachting ) disassembled and sold.
-In 1779 a part of the Cloete family was acquired, who built a new cellar in 1791.
-During this time, the glory of the sweet wine was established.
-Around the year 1860 it came through mildew and phylloxera to serious problems.
-Finally, in 1885, the property became property of the government and was used as an experimental wine and agricultural property.
-At the beginning of the 20th century, production ceased.
+Famous winery in South African wine field Constantia (see the history there in detail).
+It was the core part of the governor's original Constantia farm Simon van der Stel (1639-1712).
+After his death, the property was divided into three parts, Groot Constantia, Little Constantia and Bergvliet (today Buitenverwachting ) disassembled and sold.
+In 1779 part of it was acquired by the Cloete family, who had a new cellar built in 1791.
+During this time the fame of the sweet wine was established.
+It came through around 1860 mildew and phylloxera to serious problems.
+Finally, in 1885, the property became government property and was used as an experimental wine and agricultural property.
+Production ceased at the beginning of the 20th century.
 After a catastrophic fire in 1925, the house was largely restored.
-In 1969, the mansion became part of the South African Museum of Cultural History, which is particularly focused on rural slavery and the life of slaves during the early Cape colonial era.
+In 1969 the mansion became part of the South African Cultural History Museum, which focuses particularly on rural slavery and the life of slaves during the early Cape colonial period.

-In 1993, there was a revival by the new owner Groot Constantia Trust.
-The property is a great attraction for tourists due to its various facilities, with 450,000 visitors annually.
-A museum displays 18th-century Cape furniture, paintings and porcelain.
+In 1993 the new owner Groot Constantia Trust revived it.
+The property is a major attraction for tourists due to various facilities, with 450,000 visitors annually.
+Cape museum furniture from the 18th century, paintings and porcelain are exhibited in a museum.
 The attached wine museum tells the story of viticulture on the Cape.
-The "Groot Constantia Tavern" and the "Jonkerhuis Restaurant" provide for the physical well-being.
+The "Groot Constantia Tavern" and the "Jonkerhuis Restaurant" take care of your physical well-being.
 The vineyards cover 90 hectares of vineyards.
-They are with the red wines Cabernet Sauvignon.
+You are with the red varieties Cabernet Sauvignon.
 Merlot.
 Pinotage and Shiraz ( Syrah ), as well as the white wine varieties Chardonnay.
 Riesling and Sauvignon Blanc planted.
 The top product is the red wine "Gouverneurs Blend".
-There will also be wines in the Port wine style generated.
-Every year more than half a million bottles of wine are produced.
+There are also wines in the Port wine style generated.
+Every year over half a million bottles of wine are produced.